XuPluszero/FYProject/README.md

 ## 🎯 Project Overview

-This is a **Final Year Project (SEEM4999 Group F)** focused on **IDH mutation prediction in brain tumors** using **radiomics analysis** and **machine learning ensemble methods**.
+This is a **Final Year Project** focused on **IDH mutation prediction in brain tumors** using **radiomics analysis** and **machine learning ensemble methods**.
 The project analyzes medical imaging data from three MRI modalities (ADC, T1C, T2) to predict IDH (Isocitrate Dehydrogenase) mutation status, which is crucial for brain tumor diagnosis and treatment planning.

 ### Key Features
 - **Multi-modal radiomics analysis** using PyRadiomics-extracted features